TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

     ..  card:: Download TYPO3

-        For information about the different versions of TYPO3 and its system requirements, visit https://get.typo3.org
+        For information about the different versions of TYPO3 and their system requirements, visit https://get.typo3.org

         You can also download the the sources from there.
 We suggest to